Little Miss Sunshine: Plot

 Throughout the trip, the family suffers numerous personal setbacks and discovers their need for each other's support.
 Richard loses an important contract that would have jump-started his motivational business.
-Frank encounters the ex-boyfriend who, in leaving him for an academic rival, had prompted his suicide attempt.
-Edwin dies from a heroin overdose, and the family has to smuggle his body out of the hospital.
-During the final leg of the trip, Dwayne discovers that he is color blind, meaning he cannot become a pilot.
-This prompts him to finally break his silence and loudly elucidate his disdain for his family, though he apologizes after Olive calms him with a hug.
+Frank embarrassingly encounters the ex-boyfriend who, in leaving him for an academic rival, had prompted his suicide attempt.
+Edwin fatally overdoses on heroin.
+When the grief counselor refuses to let the family leave his corpse at the hospital while they go to the pageant and return later, they smuggle it into the van, almost getting caught by the police.
+During the final leg of the trip, Dwayne discovers he is colorblind, meaning he cannot become a pilot.
+This revelation prompts him to finally break his silence and shout his disdain for his family, though he apologizes after Olive calms him with a hug.

-After a frantic race against the clock, the family arrives at the pageant hotel.
-The other contestants are slim, sexualized pre-teen girls who perform elaborate dance numbers with great panache.
-Richard and Dwayne realize that the amateur Olive is certain to be humiliated and try to talk her out of performing.
-Sheryl insists that they "let Olive be Olive", and Olive goes on stage, revealing her hitherto-unseen dance routine and that Edwin had taught her to be a striptease performed to a Rocasound revamp of Rick James' "Super Freak".
-Despite the other girls being over-sexualized, Olive's burlesque performance horrifies most of the audience and organizers, who demand Olive be removed from the stage.
-The members of the Hoover family join Olive onstage and dance alongside her to show their support.
+After a frantic race against the clock, with the body beginning to stink in the back, the family arrives at the pageant hotel.
+Sheryl prepares Olive for her performance while Richard is looking into arrangements for Edwin's body.
+As the pageant begins, Richard and Dwayne realize that the other contestants are slim, sexualized pre-teen girls who perform elaborate dance numbers with great panache.
+Knowing that the amateur Olive is certain to be humiliated, they try to talk her out of performing.
+Sheryl insists that they "let Olive be Olive", and Olive goes on stage.

+The hitherto-unseen dance routine Edwin had taught Olive is revealed to be a striptease performed to the Rocasound remix of Rick James' "Super Freak".
+Olive's performance horrifies and angers most of the audience and organizers, who demand she be removed from the stage.
+However, before they can do so the members of the Hoover family join Olive on stage and dance alongside her to show their support.

-The family is later released from the hotel's security office on the condition that Olive never enters a beauty pageant in California ever again.
+The family is later released from the hotel's security office on the condition that Olive never enters a beauty pageant in California again.
 Piling into the van with the horn still honking, they happily smash through the barrier of the hotel's toll booth and begin their trip back home to Albuquerque.